Oct. 28, 2015

 Kristi England, Vice President

-Kristi England was appointed to the Library Board by Mayor Mike McGinn in September 2012.
-She is a public affairs director for APCO Worldwide.
+Kristi England was appointed to the Library Board by former Mayor Mike McGinn in September 2012.
+She is a senior vice president for Allison+Partners.
 England has 18 years of experience as a public affairs, community relations and strategic communications consultant.
 She served as the campaign manager for the 1998 "Libraries for All" campaign, which rebuilt and renewed Seattle facilities.
 England has also been a consultant to the King County Library System and Sno-Isle Regional Library System.
-In 2005, England helped then-Mayor Greg Nickels and the city of Seattle launch Seattle Climate Action Now, an initiative that asks city residents to take small steps toward stopping climate change.
+In 2005, England helped former Mayor Greg Nickels and the city of Seattle launch Seattle Climate Action Now, an initiative that asks city residents to take small steps toward stopping climate change.
 She specializes in community outreach, grassroots advocacy, coalition building and strategic communications and is an expert at working with diverse communities.
 She currently serves on the boards of Water 1st International and the Trade Development Alliance of Greater Seattle.
 She is a past board member of Seattle Works.